Stanislas7/nuage/docs/physics.md

 - `fcs/rudder-cmd-norm`    <- input yaw
 - `fcs/throttle-cmd-norm`  <- throttle

+Throttle is bound to the `ArrowUp` / `ArrowDown` keys by default (with `PageUp`/`PageDown` and keypad `+`/`-` as fallbacks) defined in `assets/config/controls.json`.
+Those keycaps still map into the correct GLFW codes through the layout-aware loader so both AZERTY and QWERTY users get consistent input.
+Adjust the JSON array if you want different keycaps; `Input::loadBindingsFromConfig` remaps letter or named keys into the layout-aware physical key codes before the JSBSim throttle property is updated.

+### UI throttle indicator
+The HUD now renders a bottom-left `PWR: xx%` indicator sourced from `input/throttle`.
+It shows the currently commanded throttle percentage (clamped 0–100%) so you can see how much throttle your JSBSim aircraft is being asked to deliver without fighting the JSBSim throttle curve itself.

 ### Environment mapping
 Nuage wind is in world axes (x=east, y=up, z=north).
 JSBSim expects NED (north/east/down) in ft/s.
 We convert and set: